1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 • Mucus in the stool

-• Changes in bowel habits (constipation or diarrhea)
+• Alteration of bowel changes (constipation or diarrhea)

 Causes

-• Genetics or a family history of polyps/colon cancer
+• Families/family history of polyps/colon cancer

 • A diet high in red meat and low in fiber